Safety & Justice Center Renovation - City of Longmont Skip to main content

 Project Status

-JR Harris and Company along with PEH Architects and Professional Engineering Consultants are working through the demolition details of the deteriorating exterior precast members at the north entrance and the design of the replacement structure.
+JR Harris and Company along with PEH Architects and Professional Engineering Consultants are working through the multi-staged demolition details of the deteriorating exterior precast members at the north entrance and the finalizing the design of the replacement structure.
 These improvements will increase the functionality of the building by providing increased safety features and additional operational space.

-Overview
+Project Overview

 In November of 2018, Longmont voters approved revenue bonds for funding the rehabilitation and improvements of several city buildings including the City of Longmont’s Safety and Justice Center. $2.9 million in bond funds has been allocated to making the needed repairs to this structure.
 The existing Safety and Justice Center was built in 1993 and is showing some signs of distress.
 The City of Longmont has contracted JR Harris and Company to complete a thorough structural investigation of this and other city buildings with the ultimate goal of extending the life expectancy to these City of Longmont facilities.